Careers360 Logo

 This Story also Contains

-What Students Learn from Microbes in Human Welfare NCERT Solutions
+6. Key Learnings from Microbes in Human Welfare NCERT Solutions

-Why Class 12 Biology Chapter 8 Microbes in Human Welfare NCERT Solutions are Important?
+7. Why NCERT Solutions for Class 12 Biology Chapter 8 are Important?

-NCERT Solutions for Class 12 Biology- Chapter-wise
+9. NCERT Solutions for Class 12 Biology- Chapter-wise

 NCERT Solutions for Class 12 Biology Chapter 8 Microbes in Human Welfare

 Given below are the solved exercise questions of the Microbes in Human Welfare chapter.
-Practicing the Class 12 Biology Chapter 8 Microbes in Human Welfare question answers that are prepared according to the latest NCERT curriculum will help students answer the questions effectively.
+Practising the Class 12 Biology Chapter 8 Microbes in Human Welfare question answers that are prepared according to the latest NCERT curriculum will help students answer the questions effectively.

 To demonstrate the presence of microbes with the help of a microscope, the best sample we can carry is curd.
 Curd contains lactic acid bacteria (LAB), such as Lactobacillus, and is safe.
 A small portion of curd contains millions of bacteria, which can easily be observed under the microscope.